Frequently asked questions about health insurance

 Former Governor Matt Mead, a Republican, pushed for Medicaid expansion for several years, and regrets the fact that the state still hasn’t expanded Medicaid — a decision that has cost Wyoming hundreds of millions of dollars in missed federal funding and left its poorest residents without any realistic access to health coverage or help with their medical expenses.

-Cheney and Barrasso both won re-election in 2018, and both have been elevated to the third-highest-ranking positions for Republicans in their respective chambers.
-Cheney is the House GOP Conference Chair, and Barrasso is the Chair of the Republican Conference in the Senate.
+Cheney and Barrasso both won re-election in 2018, and were both elevated to the third-highest-ranking positions for Republicans in their respective chambers.
+Cheney became the House GOP Conference Chair, and Barrasso the Chair of the Republican Conference in the Senate.
 (House Republicans subsequently stripped Cheney of her conference chair position due to her rejection of former President Trump’s lies about the 2020 election.)

 Former Governor Matt Mead was also generally opposed to the ACA, but has been in favor of Medicaid expansion since 2013, after initially opposing it before that, when states were first considering expansion.
 Mead has said that although he continues to believe the ACA is bad for Americans, “there is no approach that will extricate us from the ACA.
 It is upon us and we must act.”